We Are Christ’s Church.

 - The Westminster Shorter Catechism (17th Century)

-We are a congregation that believes that when we sing during worship, we are “addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart” (Ephesians 5:19).
-We sing the following:
+We believe that when we sing during worship, we are “addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart” (Ephesians 5:19).
+Our worship includes:

 - New hymns written for congregational singing by Keith & Kristyn Getty, Matt Boswell & Matt Papa, Sandra McCracken, and CityAlight.